DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 #### English and maths qualifications

-You usually need the equivalent of a GCSE (grade 4) in English and maths.
+You will need the equivalent of a GCSE (grade 4) in English and maths.

 To teach children aged 3 to 11, you also need the equivalent of a GCSE (grade 4) in a science subject.

-#### Help with international qualifications
+##### Get help with international qualifications

 If your qualifications come from a non-UK institution, your teacher training provider may want to see a ‘[statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx)’ showing their equivalence to UK qualifications.